 • The customer can contact you easily via email in case any difficulties or questions arise

 It’s a crucial principle for your customer acquisition and onboarding process.
-By telling your clients exactly what will happen next, you remove a huge amount of confusion that all too often causes users to give up on new applications.
+By telling your clients exactly what will happen next, you remove the confusion that all too often causes users to give up on new applications.

 There are two ways to do it.
 The first is to tell users what to do.
 By adding a soft call to action directing customers in each of your onboarding messages, you create a clear path to follow.

 The second is to tell users what will happen next.
-This means adding a P.S. note to each of your emails alerting people about what they’ll receive tomorrow, next week or next month.
-Because all of your customers know what’s coming, there’s far less confusion or frustration.
+This means adding a P.S. note to your emails alerting people about what they’ll receive tomorrow, next week, or next month.
+Because your customers know what’s coming, there’s far less confusion or frustration.

 The more you understand your audience, the easier you’ll find it to deliver a great experience for them.